X Window System: Implementations

-The X.Org implementation is the canonical implementation of X. Owing to liberal licensing, a number of variations, both free and open source and proprietary, have appeared.
+The X.Org implementation is the canonical implementation of X. Owing to liberal licensing, a number of variations, both free and open-source (FOSS) and proprietary, have appeared.
 Commercial Unix vendors have tended to take the reference implementation and adapt it for their hardware, usually customizing it and adding proprietary extensions.

 Until 2004, XFree86 provided the most common X variant on free Unix-like systems.
 XFree86 started as a port of X to 386-compatible PCs and, by the end of the 1990s, had become the greatest source of technical innovation in X and the de facto standard of X development.
 Since 2004, however, the X.Org Server, a fork of XFree86, has become predominant.

 While it is common to associate X with Unix, X servers also exist natively within other graphical environments.
 VMS Software Inc.'s OpenVMS operating system includes a version of X with Common Desktop Environment (CDE), known as DECwindows, as its standard desktop environment.
 Apple originally ported X to macOS in the form of X11.app, but that has been deprecated in favor of the XQuartz implementation.
 Third-party servers under Apple's older operating systems in the 1990s, System 7, and Mac OS 8 and 9, included Apple's MacX and White Pine Software's eXodus.

 Microsoft Windows is not shipped with support for X, but many third-party implementations exist, as free and open source software such as Cygwin/X, and proprietary products such as Exceed, MKS X/Server, Reflection X, X-Win32 and Xming.

 There are also Java implementations of X servers.
 WeirdX runs on any platform supporting Swing 1.1, and will run as an applet within most browsers.
 The Android X Server is an open source Java implementation that runs on Android devices.

 When an operating system with a native windowing system hosts X in addition, the X system can either use its own normal desktop in a separate host window or it can run rootless, meaning the X desktop is hidden and the host windowing environment manages the geometry and appearance of the hosted X windows within the host screen.